The Top 10 Workouts of 2017 According to Google

 Photo Credit: Bungee Workout/Tough Lotus Bungee Workout

 During these 75-minute classes, you're strapped into a harness that's attached to the ceiling while you run, leap and dance your way around the studio space.
 Each class is a mix of cardio and resistance training that also calls upon your acrobatic skills.
-It might be just the dose of lightheartedness you need to unleash your inner child shake up your fitness routine.
+It might be just the dose of lightheartedness you need to unleash your inner child and shake up your fitness routine.

 Read more: Why Going Vertical Is the Next Big Fitness Trend